Atomic scientists keep 'Doomsday Clock' as close to midnight as ever

 Climate change was added as a factor in setting the clock in 2007.

-Dr Bronson said that while 2023 was a record-breaking year for clean energy with US$1.7 trillion (S$2.2 trillion) in new investments, fossil fuel investments totalled nearly US$1 trillion.
-Dr Bronson called current efforts to reduce greenhouse gas emissions “grossly insufficient to avoid dangerous human and economic impacts from climate change, which disproportionately affect the poorest people in the world.”
+Bronson said that while 2023 was a record-breaking year for clean energy with $1.7 trillion in new investments, fossil fuel investments totaled nearly $1 trillion.
+Bronson called current efforts to reduce greenhouse gas emissions "grossly insufficient to avoid dangerous human and economic impacts from climate change, which disproportionately affect the poorest people in the world."

 The Bulletin was founded in 1945 by scientists including Albert Einstein and J. Robert Oppenheimer.
 REUTERS